-Beginning 1997, Republic of Moldova has actively contributed to OSCE-led international missions to Chechen Republic, Kosovo, Macedonia, Georgia; NATO-led operations to Bosnia and Herzegovina; UN-based missions to Liberia, Cote d’Ivoire, Sudan and Georgia, as well as post-conflict relief missions to Iraq.
+Beginning 1997, Republic of Moldova has actively contributed to OSCE-led international missions to Chechen Republic, Kosovo, Macedonia, Georgia; NATO-led operations to Bosnia and Herzegovina; UN-based missions to Liberia, Cote d’Ivoire, Sudan, South Sudan and Georgia, as well as post-conflict relief missions to Iraq.

-HUMANITARIAN AND POST-CONFLICT REHABILITATION OPERATION IN IRAQ
+HUMANITARIAN AND POST-CONFLICT OPERATION IN IRAQ

 In compliance with Republic of Moldova Law “On Moldova’s engagement in international peacekeeping operations” No. 1156 — XIV as of July 26, 2000, Moldovan Parliament Decision No.

 THE NATIONAL ARMY CONTINGENT OF THE JOINT PEACEKEEPING FORCES IN THE SECURITY ZONE

-The JCB runs JPF through the Joint Military Command, consisting of commanders of the three contingents and commander of the Ukrainian observers’ group.
+The JCC runs JPF through the Joint Military Command, consisting of commanders of the three contingents and commander of the Ukrainian observers’ group.
 The Joint Military Command fulfils its duties through the JPF Joint Staff.

 There is an increased security system in Bender town and Varnita, Gisca, Proteagailovca villages.
 The JPF command of this area is working in Bender.
 Another command of the North and central sector of the Security Zone is deployed to Dubasari.

-All the decisions of JCB and the Joint Military Command are taken only through members’ consensus.
-Usually, the JCB organizes meetings Thursdays.
+The Chief of the Joint Staff, the officers of military commands, leaders of observers’ groups and staff doing their service at the JPF checkpoints are mainly officers and non-commissioned officers of the Russian Federation contingent.All the decisions of JCC and the Joint Military Command are taken only through members’ consensus.
+Usually, the JCC organizes meetings Thursdays.
 In case of emergency, at the request of one of the delegations, emergency meetings are convened no later than 24 hours since the demand is filed.
-During the meetings, JCB examines and approves or adopts different decisions related to the Joint Military Command weekly report on the situation in the Security Zone, examines organizational problems (e.g. the assignment of JCB members, Joint Military Command and military observers) and other issues included in the daily agenda of the meeting or planned for further discussion.
+During the meetings, JCC examines and approves or adopts different decisions related to the Joint Military Command weekly report on the situation in the Security Zone, examines organizational problems (e.g. the assignment of JCC members, Joint Military Command and military observers) and other issues included in the daily agenda of the meeting or planned for further discussion.
 The emergency meetings focus on the examination and adoption of decisions on the settlement of different problems and incidents held in the Security Zone that require quick settlement.
 Usually, planned meetings take place in Bender Town, while the emergency meetings are held either in the place agreed by the delegations or in the above-mentioned town.